Guiding large-scale management of invasive species using network metrics: Methods

-\textit{\textbf{Optimal solution.}} As a reference point and the upper bound on the performance of our network metrics we solve for the optimal solution for a fixed budget as an integer linear program, an approach that has previously been applied to optimize inspection for invasive species \citep{fischer2021managing} and which is used in advising some MN counties (\cite{haight2021paper}; also see SI Section 3 ).
-To do so for each county, we use the adjacency matrix of the infested subnetwork \({\widetilde{A}}^{(i)}\) to define the \emph{infested matrix} \(N^{(i)}\) with rows corresponding to the infested lakes, within the county and the infested synthetic lake, and columns corresponding to the uninfested lakes only in the county.
-Each entry \(n_{\text{ij}}\) gives the number of boats moving from infested lake \(i\) to uninfested lake \(j\).
-We define the decision problem of locating inspection stations as a sum across entries in this matrix, subject to constraints for the budget and to prevent inspection of synthetic lakes as an integer-linear program (see SI for details).
+As a reference point and the upper bound on the performance of our network metrics we solve for the optimal solution for a fixed budget as an integer linear program, an approach that has previously been applied to optimize inspection for invasive species \cite{fischer2021managing,haight2021paper}.
+Indeed, the ILP formulation for the optimal solution that we use here was developed to support AIS management in several MN counties (\cite{haight2021paper}; also see SI Section S3).
+For each county $k$, we use the adjacency matrix of the infested subnetwork \({\widetilde{A}}^{(k)}\) to define the \emph{infested matrix} \(N^{(k)}\) with rows corresponding to the infested lakes, within the county and the infested synthetic lake, and columns corresponding to the uninfested lakes only in the county.
+Each entry \(N_{\text{ij}}\) gives the number of boats moving from infested lake \(i\) to uninfested lake \(j\).
+We define the decision problem of locating inspection stations as a sum across entries in this matrix, subject to constraints for the budget and to disallow inspection of synthetic lakes as an integer-linear program (see SI Section S3).

-\textit{\textbf{Random inspections benchmark.}} We also computed the performance of randomly located inspection stations, where for a budget of $B$, we chose $B$ lakes at random from all nodes in the relevant network.
-For the cases with full ecological data, this is the {\bf infested subnetwork} while for scenarios with low ecological data it is the network of all lakes in the county.
-To determine the mean performance of a random strategy for budget $b$, we initially compute the mean performance for 400 replicates, then add replicates in increments of 5 until the mean performance across all replicates changes by less than one inspected boat.
-Plots for the random strategy show the final mean performance.
+As a lower bound on performance, we also computed the performance of randomly-located inspection stations, where for a budget of $B^{(k)}$, we chose $B^{(k)}$ lakes at random from all lakes in county $k$.
+To determine the mean performance of a random strategy for a given budget, we initially compute the mean performance for 100 replicates, then add replicates in increments of 5 until mean performance across all replicates changes by less than one inspected boat.
+Plots for the random strategy show the final mean performance; for most county-by-budget combinations, this procedure resulted in a final mean taken over 105 to 570 replicates.